Osmo Vänskä: Biography

 In 2003, Vänskä became the music director of the Minnesota Orchestra.
 He and the orchestra have received critical praise, and he is regarded as having enhanced the quality of the orchestra.
 In 2004, Vänskä and the Minnesota Orchestra began a five-year project to record the complete Beethoven symphonies on the BIS label.
 In 2005, Vänskä signed a contract extension with the Minnesota Orchestra through at least 2011.
 In September 2009, the orchestra announced the extension of Vänskä's contract through the 2014–2015 season.
 He announced his resignation on 1 October 2013, one year after management locked out the musicians in a longstanding labor dispute.
 In January 2014 Vänskä and the Minnesota Orchestra won a Grammy for best orchestral performance for the album of Sibelius' Symphonies Nos.
 1 and 4.
 He was re-appointed music director of the Minnesota Orchestra in April 2014 with a two-year contract, which was extended in May 2015 to last until August 2019.
 In July 2017, the orchestra announced a further extension of Vänskä's contract through the 2021–2022 season.
 In December 2018, the orchestra announced that Vänskä is to conclude his music directorship of the Minnesota Orchestra at the close of the 2021-2022 season.
 Vänskä is subsequently scheduled to take the title of conductor laureate with the Minnesota Orchestra.

 In May 2008, an orchestral piece composed by Vänskä titled The Bridge was premiered by the Metropolitan Symphony Orchestra, led by William Schrickel, assistant-principal bassist of the Minnesota Orchestra, with Vänskä in attendance.

-In April 2019, the Seoul Philharmonic Orchestra announces the appointment of Vänskä as its next music director, effective January 2020, with an initial contract of 3 years.
+In April 2019, the Seoul Philharmonic Orchestra announced the appointment of Vänskä as its next music director, effective January 2020, with an initial contract of 3 years.
 Vänskä stood down as music director of the Seoul Philharmonic Orchestra at the end of 2022.

 Personal life

 Vänskä has been married twice.
-He and his first wife Pirkko, a freelance drama critic, have three grown children, one of whom, Olli, plays violin in the Finnish folk metal band Turisas.
+He and his first wife Pirkko, a freelance drama critic, have three grown children, one of whom, Olli, plays violin in the Finnish folk metal band Korpiklaani.
 The couple separated in 2009.
 In April 2015, Vänskä married Erin Keefe, concertmaster of the Minnesota Orchestra.
 The couple reside in Minneapolis.
 In private life, one of his hobbies is riding motorcycles.